ohmrr/dotfiles/README.md

 need to change your system.

-Using symlinks, you can keep all the files in a seperate directory and link them to the `$HOME` directory, for all the important files that need to be in there.
+Using symlinks, you can keep all the files in a seperate directory and link them to the `$HOME` directory.
+This is great for all the important files that need to be there.
 For example:

 `ln -s ~/.dotfiles/.zshrc ~/.zshrc`